giogina/SpectraMatcher/documentation/exports.md

 > 💡 Ensure you use `\usepackage{booktabs}` in your preamble to enable proper formatting of the LaTeX table.
 Alternatively, replace the `\toprule` etc. by `\hline` commands.

-## Computed Spectra as Numerical Data
+## Export Vibrational Spectra Data

-To export the underlying data of the computed convoluted spectra, open the **Composite Spectrum** panel, select the spectra you are interested in, and click **Copy selected spectra**.
+To export the underlying numerical data of the computed convoluted spectra, open the **Composite Spectrum** panel, select the spectra you are interested in, and click **Copy selected spectra**.

 <figure><img src=".gitbook/assets/copy_spectra.png" alt="Copy spectra button"></figure>